deltatronic/Final-Project-Proposal/Debug-log.md

 Watch youtube videos for tutorial

 how do I convert the file to STL so I can print it.
+(Had to download a program called meshmixer to convert files to STL)

-Research where to print out 3d prints because CCA is packed with people printing
+Research where to print out 3d prints because CCA is packed with people printing (Went on 3dhubs.com for 3d prints)

-3dhubs.com

-3d print turned out good but need to make the walls thinner so LED lights can fit.
+First print went wrong.
+I didn't shell out the model.
+Second print was too small to fit the neopixel.
+Final and third print went better because I made the bracelet wider for the lights.

 <b>Battery pack:</b>